wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/Nameservers.md

 As far as I know, nameservers are allocated on an account by account basis and you will have to refer to your account as to which nameservers you have been allocated.
 Cloudflare operates hundreds of nameservers which you can find a list of [here](https://github.com/indianajson/cloudflare-nameservers).

 To understand more about Cloudflare nameservers [this](https://developers.cloudflare.com/dns/nameservers) might interest you.
+You can also read about setting up namservers on Cloudflare [here:](https://support.cloudflare.com/hc/en-us/articles/200169006-Setting-up-Custom-Nameservers-at-Cloudflare)

 ---------------